Understand Your CarVeto Certificate:

 The vehicle could have a legitimate odometer replacement due to damage or wear.

-Expect to see the full documentation of odometer replacement, including an invoice that includes:
+Expect to see the complete documentation of the odometer replacement, including an invoice that includes the following:

 - Recorded mileage before and after replacement